tien-vo/system-config/README.md

 ## Installation

-First and foremost, `ansible` is required in the system.
+First, `ansible` is required in the system.
 See the [installation guide](https://docs.ansible.com/ansible/latest/installation_guide/index.html) for different methods of getting Ansible.

-Then, run the following playbooks in order
+Then, do
 ```
-ansible-playbook pre-install.yml -K
-ansible-playbook install.yml -K
+ansible-pull --url git@github.com:tien-vo/system-config.git --checkout archlinux-dev
 ```

-To enable custom callbacks with [townk/ansible-beautiful-output](https://github.com/Townk/ansible-beautiful-output), install `watchdog` and set
+for running the playbook remotely, or
 ```
-ANSIBLE_STDOUT_CALLBACK="beautiful"
+ansible-playbook local.yml -K
 ```
-while running the playbooks.
+for local repository.